Volodymyr Zelenskyy went from comedian to icon of democracy. This is how he did it

 Zelenskyy's turnaround began the morning of Feb.
 24, 2022, as Russian soldiers headed toward Kyiv, intent on capturing or killing him.
 The president decided to stay put.

-Oleksiy Arestovych, a former advisor to the office of the president, was with Zelenskyy at the beginning of the war.
+Oleksiy Arestovych, a former adviser to the office of the president, was with Zelenskyy at the beginning of the war.
 He says he and others urged the president to move somewhere safer.

 "We said, 'What about cruise missiles?'"
 Arestovych recalled.
 "He said, 'I'll stay here.'"
 Arestovych says he raised the specter of Russian saboteurs and assassins.
 He says Zelenskyy again refused.